ragezro/Peace-Has-Come-/README.md

 Mount any creature's trophy on an item stand to create a **peace zone** around it that will make a specific creature type stop spawning within that zone and stops creatures outside the zone from noticing or attacking you.
-Events that include creatures that have threir trophy mounted will not attack you in the **peace zone** while you're inside the zone — everything else in the world behaves normally.
+Events that include creatures that have threir trophy mounted will not attack you while you're inside the **peace zone** — everything else in the world behaves normally.

 ## How it works